In Ontario, lottery licensing is administered through policies established by the Alcohol and Gaming Commission of Ontario.

 You must follow the Terms and Conditions for Lotteries in general and for the specific type of lottery you are holding.
 Terms and Conditions are available below.

-Once your lottery event has been held, you complete a Report Form and submit it within 30 days to the Clerk’s Office.
+Once your lottery event has been held, a Report Form must be completed and submitted within 30 days to the Clerk’s Office.
+The Report must include receipts for expenses and lottery account statements showing income and disbursements.
 Report Forms for various types of lotteries are available below.

 What are the lottery licence fees?